cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-add-uikit-to-angular.md

 3. Create a `styles` directory/folder in `/src`.
 So it should be `src/styles`.

 4. Now move your `styles.scss` file into that directory and create your variables, mixins and custom files to that `src/styles` directory using the following naming convention: `_variables.scss`, `_mixins.scss` and `_custom.scss`.

+    ```css
+    src
+    ├── app
+    │   ├── app-routing.module.ts
+    │   ├── app.component.html
+    │   ├── app.component.scss
+    │   ├── app.component.spec.ts
+    │   ├── app.component.ts
+    │   ├── app.module.ts
+    │   └── users
+    ├── assets
+    ├── environments
+    │   ├── environment.prod.ts
+    │   └── environment.ts
+    ├── favicon.ico
+    ├── index.html
+    ├── main.ts
+    ├── polyfills.ts
+    ├── styles
+    │   ├── custom.scss /* Add files here but they should have the "_" pre-pended like `_custom.scss`, (shown above) other than `styles.scss`.  */
+    │   ├── mixins.scss /* Your editor and the lang strips these but I'm not entire sure why they are needed, but that's what I was taught. */
+    │   ├── styles.scss
+    │   └── variables.scss
+    └── test.ts
+    ```

 5. Now open your `styles.scss` file and import <a href="https://getuikit.com/" target="_blank" rel="noopener">UIKit</a> and your custom/mixin/variable files: